-It is therefore recommended that additional attenuators be used as needed to limit the average total power at the individual test ports to 0-10 dBm.
+It is therefore recommended that additional attenuators be used as needed to limit the average total power at the individual test ports to a range from 0 dBm to 10 dBm.
 This range provides adequate protection against short-term power peaks, while having a negligible effect on the instrument accuracy.
+The resulting attenuation must of course be taken into consideration during the measurements.